 - Telephone number

-If we identify that the data on an existing listing is different to the data you provided to us, we display it in a red font so it’s easier for you to spot.
-These differences should be corrected to ensure that all your citations are consistent and correct.
+If we identify that the data on an existing listing is different to the data you provided to us, it is displayed in a red font so you can quickly spot it.
+You should correct any such anomalies as soon as possible, to ensure that all your citations are consistent and correct.

 Can I fix these issues through my Citation Tracker report?

 Unfortunately not, because this report isn’t directly connected to those listings.
 It’s simply an audit report of the information that we found on the listings.

 1. Fix them yourself on the directories.
 This is achieved by visiting the citation directly from your report by clicking the 'View Citation' icon in the 'Actions' column.
 You can then manually claim and edit the listing directly on the citation site, and update any incorrect data.

 To find out more about organizing your citations, please click here.